yangchenfunstatistics/yangchen.github.io/_pages/about.md

   - /about.html
 ---

+> The best thing about being a statistician is that you get to play in everyone’s backyard. --John Tukey

-I am currently an assistant professor at the [Department of Statistics](https://lsa.umich.edu/stats) at University Michigan and a research assistant professor at Michigan Institiute for Data Science ([MIDAS](https://midas.umich.edu/)).
+I am currently an assistant professor at the [Department of Statistics](https://lsa.umich.edu/stats) at University Michigan and a research assistant professor at Michigan Institute for Data Science ([MIDAS](https://midas.umich.edu/)).
-For more information, see my [CV](../files/CV_YangChen_2021.pdf) (upated 2021).
+For more information, see my [CV](../files/CV_YangChen_2021.pdf) (updated 2022).

-My general research interets are in applied and compuational statistics including
+My general research interests are in applied and computational statistics including

 * Bayesian modeling and computation
 * Hidden Markov models and general finite mixture models
-* Applied statistics in astronomy and space sicences
+* Application of statistics and machine learning in astronomy and space science

 ### Education

 * Ph.
 D. in Statistics, Harvard University, May 2017.
 * B. Sc. in Mathematics, University of Science and Technology of China, July 2011.

 ---

 ## Opportunities

 I am currently recruiting postdocs, Ph.
 D. students master students to join my research group.
 If you are interested, please send your CV and transcript to my email.